 The day of the event, I prepare a big crock pot of stock broth.
 I've tried many different types, but tend to like a beef based broth with a bit of soy, garlic, onions, green onion and lots and lots of seasonings.
 Using the crock pot when you are serving many folks allows the broth to be hot, tasty and ready to refill an empty pot at a moment's notice.

 Cut up your meat and put it on big platters.
-Great choices include a nice steak, chicken breast, shrimp (pre-cooked is better with kids), scallops, fish, and lobster.
-Often, I will season part of the beef and part of the chicken with rubs to pre-flavor them for more variety.
+Great choices include a nice steak, chicken breast, shrimp (precooked is better with kids), scallops, fish, and lobster.
+Often, I will season part of the beef and part of the chicken with rubs to flavor them for more variety.

 Fondue night is a great way to have a long engaging evening of fun, conversation and interaction with your family and any guests.
-When done well, it easily can last two to three hours depending on the number of receipes you use and the number of courses.
+When done well, it easily can last two to three hours depending on the number of recipes you use and the number of courses.
 Our girls love it and often beg for a FunDo party.
-And, if you don't really want to make it yourself, just check out a restaurant like the Melting Pot where you can enjoy the pleasure without all the work.
+And, if you don't really want to make it yourself, just check out a local fondue restaurant, like the Melting Pot where you can enjoy the pleasure without all the work.

 For fondue help check out these sites: